pinglu85/algoExpert/smallest-difference.md

 ### Approach 1 - O(n\*m) time | O(1) space, where n is the length of the first input array, and m is the length of the second input array.

-- initialize a variable that is going to keep track of the smallest absolute difference so far.
+- Initialize a variable that is going to keep track of the smallest absolute difference so far.
-- initialize an empty array to store the current smallest pair.
+- Initialize an empty array to store the current smallest pair.
-- iterate through every number in the first array.
+- Iterate through every number in the first array.
 For each number, start iterating through the every number in the second array, compute the absolute difference between the number and each number in the second array, if I get a smaller absolute difference, update the current smallest difference and the current smallest pair.

 ### Solution 1